OpenNebula/docs/source/management_and_operations/backups/veeam.rst

 Step 2: Create a backup datastore
 ================================================================================

 The next step is to create a backup datastore in OpenNebula.
 This datastore will be used by the oVirtAPI module to handle the backup of the virtual machines before sending the backup data to Veeam.
-You can choose to use either a :ref:`Rsync Datastore <vm_backups_rsync>` or an :ref:`Restic Datastore <vm_backups_restic>`.
-The following sections will describe how to create each of them.
+Currently only :ref:`Rsync Datastore <vm_backups_rsync>` is supported.

 .. note::